eaton/angrylittletree/_drafts/2012-xx-xx-the-great-inline-editing-debate.md

 ###Editorial UX is on the agenda!
 BADCamp had Spark, sessions on decoupling, and live UX tests.
 DC Toronto had back-to-back sessions on UX for site builders and content admins.
 Excellent stuff by @useradvocate!
-Identification of tasks and workflows, emphasis on improving the overal experience of completing relevant tasks rather than *just* streamlining individual forms, etc. Inline is getting a lot of attention -- in fact, it's possible that it could be included in D8 core. [issue](http://drupal.org/node/1824500) on the surface it seems like a huge win.
-But "on the surface" suggests concern.
+Identification of tasks and workflows, emphasis on improving the overal experience of completing relevant tasks rather than *just* streamlining individual forms, etc. Inline is getting a lot of attention -- it's part of a larger movement in the PHP CMS world: Create.js. in fact, it's possible that it could be included in D8 core. [issue](http://drupal.org/node/1824500) on the surface it seems like a huge win.

+But "on the surface" suggests concern:

 ###Unpacking inline editing
 First, some definitions.